versutus/app-specs/README.md

 ### Sum up

 1. Choose and read the specification of a project that you want to implement.
-You should consider to start with a [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product) (beginner) application, and after create other specification with more complex functionalities.
 1. Plan your sprints based on the functionalities that your app must have.
 1. Start to implement the functionalities.
 1. Register your progress.